yschroe/chessalyzer.js/README.md

 The function you create for heatmap generation gets passed up to four parameters (inside `generateHeatMap()`):

 1. `data`: The data that is the basis for the heatmap.
-Typically this object is an analyzer you passed into the `startBatch()` function.
+Typically this object is an analyzer you passed into the `analyzePGN()` function.
 2. `sqrData`: Contains informations about the square you passed into the `generateHeatMap()` function. `sqrData` is an object with the following entries:

     ```typescript